Step 8: Review route and day outputs

 • days that consume too much time, energy, or margin

-If one day looks disproportionately hard, the best next step is often to adjust campsite placement before changing physiology assumptions.
+If one day is the clear outlier, adjust campsite placement before changing deeper inputs.

 If you want the full screenshot-driven walkthrough for campsite controls, day-load lenses, focused day cards, and daily charts, read How to use day-level diagnostics.